The Department offers three postgraduate research degrees:

 - Complementary Skills – written and verbal communication, research management, safety and equality issues

-Postgraduate students are encouraged to present their findings at research meetings, both within the School as part of their training programme, and at research conferences at home and abroad.
+Postgraduate students are encouraged to present their findings at research meetings, both within the Department as part of their training programme, and at research conferences at home and abroad.

-Many of the School’s postgraduates have proceeded to distinguished careers in academia, government and industry, and the School aims to prepare its postgraduates for different career paths without compromising the quality of the research programme, which remains the focus of the degree routes.
+Many of the Department’s postgraduates have proceeded to distinguished careers in academia, government and industry, and the Department aims to prepare its postgraduates for different career paths without compromising the quality of the research programme, which remains the focus of the degree routes.

 The Right Combination - Research and Training in a Dynamic Environment

-The School employs 45 members of academic staff, and around 55 members of research staff (including research fellows and postdoctoral workers).
-The postgraduate body, which includes a strong international element, contains around 70 students actively carrying out research programmes.
+The Department employs 47 members of academic staff, and around 50 members of research staff (including research fellows and postdoctoral workers).
+The postgraduate body, which includes a strong international element, contains around 80 students actively carrying out research programmes.
 Postgraduates work alongside both post-doctoral research fellows and academics, and make a significant contribution to our research; they are encouraged to integrate into exisitng research laboratories and are full members of the School's research community.